Ehlers-Danlos Syndrome (hEDS)

 “When you hear the sound of hooves, think horses, not zebras.”

-People with Ehlers-Danlos syndrome are known as medical zebras after having adopted this identity world-wide to bring greater awareness to this rare condition.
+People with The Ehlers-Danlos syndromes are known as medical zebras after having adopted this identity world-wide to bring greater awareness to these rare connective tissue conditions.

-Move Daily is striving to bring greater attention to managing Hypermobility as seen in both hEDS or Hypermobility Spectrum Disorders (HSD).
+Move Daily is striving to bring greater attention to managing Hypermobility as seen in both hEDS and HSD.
 Chronic pain, acute injuries, anxiety, depression, digestive upset, high stress, kinesiophobia, and loss of quality of life are among the few things that can impact someone with hEDS or HSD.
-Treatment and management are generally focused on preventing severe complications, managing pain, and retaining or improving quality of life.
+Treatment and management are generally focused on preventing severe complications, managing pain, and retaining or improving quality of life (yes, potential for improvement is possible!).

-This site is intended solely to share strategies from personal and professional experience in working with hypermobile populations and encouraging discussion to bring awareness to hEDS and HSD.
+This site is intended solely to share strategies from professional experience in working with hypermobile populations and encouraging discussion to bring awareness to hEDS and HSD.

 *NB* The Content on movewelldaily.com is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding your health and/or a medical condition.
 Never disregard professional medical advice because of something you have read on this website.
 Every hEDS and HSD patient is unique in their needs.